COVID-19 Help & Advice

 We will always give the correct and up-to-date advice in line with government guidance.
 If your loved one does not require hospital treatment and are not clinically vulnerable, or extremely vulnerable, we will work with families to maintain their level of care as far, and as safely as possible, with each case being assessed according to the individual client.

-If it is not within the clients wishes to go into hospital, we will encourage them to isolate completely and remain at home at all times for the duration of the illness, with very limited contact to family members, whilst continuing to receive the essential care they need by us, in a COVID-secure manner.
+If it is not within the clients wishes to go into hospital, we will encourage them to isolate completely and remain at home at all times for the duration of the illness, with limited contact to family members, whilst continuing to receive the essential care they need by us, in a COVID-secure manner.

 OTHER USEFUL INFORMATION ON PREVENTING THE SPREAD OF CORONAVIRUS